wp-plugins/revostock-gallery/readme.txt

 == Frequently Asked Questions ==

-= I've installed the plugin, put the [revostock-gallery] shortcode into a post but I'm not seeing thumbnails on my page. -
+= I've installed the plugin, put the [revostock-gallery] shortcode into a post but I'm not seeing thumbnails on my page. =

 Be sure that you've provided credentials on the Account page of the plugin's settings.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==